Netflix Documentary Claims to Expose Christian Influence in the White House

 The trailer for THE FAMILY released in late July 2019, and the movie goes live to Netflix subscribers on August 9, 2019.

 Interestingly enough, at the time of this writing, the number of “likes” for the trailer are neck and neck with “dislikes.”Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!